Asymmetrical Lips: Causes, Correction Options and Natural Results

 Common Causes of Asymmetrical Lips

-Understanding why your lips look uneven helps you choose the right correction option.
+Understanding why your lips look uneven helps inform appropriate assessment and management options.
 Here are the most common causes.

 Genetics and Natural Lip Shape